IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ## Detecting misconfiguration and misuse {#misconfig}

-When a host retrieves the PvD Additional Information, it MUST verify that the TLS server certificate is valid for the performed request (e.g., that a DNS-ID {{?RFC6125}} on the certificate is equal to the PvD ID expressed as an FQDN).
-This authentication creates a secure binding between the information provided by the trusted Router Advertisement, and the HTTPS server.
-However, this does not mean the Advertising Router and the PvD server belong to the same entity.
+Hosts MUST validate the TLS server certificate when retrieving PvD Additional Information, as detailed in {{retr}}.

 Hosts MUST verify that all prefixes in all the RA PIOs are covered by a prefix from the PvD Additional Information.
 An adversarial router